mgeraci/lossless-consistency-helper/README.md

 First, make sure you're in the virtualenv for this project with `workon lossless-consistency-helper`.
 Then you can run the script with `./lossless-consistency-helper.py`.
-It will write the results to output.txt.
+It will write the results to lossless-consistency-helper-output.txt.

+Next, if you would like to automate the fetching of new cover images, you should run `./get-new-images.py lossless-consistency-helper-output.txt`.
+That will look for the image-related results of the previous script, then try searching the Last.FM API for a new image url.

+After that, you can run `./download-cover-images.py` to run through the previous script's results, and actually download the images.
+They'll get put into a directory in the folder called `covers`.